drupol/not-a-number.io/content/posts/random/2026-07-08-down-the-lora-rabbit-hole.md

 Reticulum network.
 This allows you to send and receive messages from other Reticulum nodes.
 The `lxmd` daemon is also a great way to test your Reticulum node and see if it is working properly.

-As if all of this were not enough, I decided to build a public LoRa gateway to contribute to the Reticulum network.
-Reticulum is a mesh network after all, and the more nodes there are, the better the network becomes! :D
+As if all of this were not enough, I decided to build a public LoRa and TCP gateway to contribute to the Reticulum network.
+Reticulum is a mesh network after all, and the more nodes there are, the better the network becomes ! :D

 So I decided to buy a new set of things: